krahets/hello-algo/docs-en/chapter_array_and_linkedlist/linked_list.md

 # Linked Lists

-Memory space is a common resource for all programs.
-In a complex system environment, free memory space can be scattered throughout memory.
-We know that the memory space for storing an array must be contiguous, and when the array is very large, it may not be possible to provide such a large contiguous space.
-This is where the flexibility advantage of linked lists becomes apparent.
+Memory space is a shared resource among all programs.
+In a complex system environment, available memory can be dispersed throughout the memory space.
+We understand that the memory allocated for an array must be continuous.
+However, for very large arrays, finding a sufficiently large contiguous memory space might be challenging.
+This is where the flexible advantage of linked lists becomes evident.

-A "linked list" is a linear data structure where each element is a node object, and the nodes are connected via "references".
-A reference records the memory address of the next node, allowing access to the next node from the current one.
+A "linked list" is a linear data structure in which each element is a node object, and the nodes are interconnected through "references".
+These references hold the memory addresses of subsequent nodes, enabling navigation from one node to the next.

-The design of a linked list allows its nodes to be scattered throughout memory, with no need for contiguous memory addresses.
+The design of linked lists allows for their nodes to be distributed across memory locations without requiring contiguous memory addresses.

 ![Linked List Definition and Storage Method](linked_list.assets/linkedlist_definition.png)

-Observing the image above, the fundamental unit of a linked list is the "node" object.
-Each node contains two pieces of data: the "value" of the node and the "reference" to the next node.
+As shown in the figure, we see that the basic building block of a linked list is the "node" object.
+Each node comprises two key components: the node's "value" and a "reference" to the next node.

-- The first node of a linked list is known as the "head node", and the last one is called the "tail node".
+- The first node in a linked list is the "head node", and the final one is the "tail node".
-- The tail node points to "null", which is represented as `null` in Java, `nullptr` in C++, and `None` in Python.
+- The tail node points to "null", designated as `null` in Java, `nullptr` in C++, and `None` in Python.
-- In languages that support pointers, like C, C++, Go, and Rust, the aforementioned "reference" should be replaced with a "pointer".
+- In languages that support pointers, like C, C++, Go, and Rust, this "reference" is typically implemented as a "pointer".

-As shown in the following code, a linked list node `ListNode`, apart from containing a value, also needs to store a reference (pointer).
-Therefore, **a linked list consumes more memory space than an array for the same amount of data**.
+As the code below illustrates, a `ListNode` in a linked list, besides holding a value, must also maintain an additional reference (or pointer).
+Therefore, **a linked list occupies more memory space than an array when storing the same quantity of data.**.

 === "Python"